tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 I eventually trained and served the model entirely in bfloat16.

 Initially when I train the model in bfloat16, the logprob did not move.
-I need to increase relax my grad norm clipping so that I can even more the logprob.
+I need to relax my grad norm clipping so that I can even move the logprob.

 However, I still want to move the logprob with the minimum amount possible.
-I had different grad norm clipping value increase over the different GRPO iterations.
+I had different grad norm clipping values increase over the different GRPO iterations.
-Eventually the logprob moved, but I still have suspicisons which weights are actually being updated.
+Eventually the logprob moved, but I still have suspicions about which weights are actually being updated.